NehaRamaswamy/Procedural-Programming/README.md

 Whether you're a student, self-learner, or educator, these notebooks provide hands-on examples to build skills in loops, conditionals, and problem-solving.
 All code is written in Python and can be run in Jupyter environments.

-## Branches:
-- **Main Branch**: Focuses on control flow and program examples.
-- **Second Branch** (e.g., `dev` or similar): Includes expanded pattern sections and hollow variations.
-- Switch branches with `git checkout <branch-name>` to explore differences.

 ## Repository Structure

-The repository is divided into key sections: control flow basics, number patterns, asterisk and hollow patterns, and miscellaneous programs.
+The repository is divided into key sections: control flow basics and miscellaneous programs.
 Below is an overview of the contents.

 ### Control Flow Structures